Dozens more are injured in violence throughout the country, state media says

 The iconic square was filled with banners featuring the picture of army chief and Defense Minister Abdel Fattah El-Sisi, with citizens gathering signatures urging him to run for president.
 A police march band played to the crowds as military helicopters hovered above it.

 El-Sisi said recently that he would run for president if the Egyptian people wanted him to, state media reported.

 A terrorist group claimed responsibility Saturday for four blasts that killed at least six people in and around Cairo on Friday.

 The organization Ansar Bayt al-Maqdis, which the United States has designated a terrorist group, said in a statement that it was targeting Cairo’s security headquarters and security forces.

-A powerful explosion hit the capital's police headquarters, killing at least four people and wounding more than 50 others, Egyptian authorities said.
-The blast struck a key symbol of authority in a country that has been shaken by political turmoil and violent unrest in recent years.
+Last month, a powerful explosion hit the police headquarters in Cairo.
+It struck a key symbol of authority in a country shaken by political turmoil and violent unrest in recent years.

 Ansar Bayt al-Maqdis has been blamed for carrying out attacks in Egypt’s Sinai Peninsula as well as on a security forces headquarters in the town of Mansoura last year.

 Islamist extremist groups have threatened to avenge the military coup that removed democratically elected President Mohamed Morsy from power last year.